Naheed Abidi: Early life and education

 Abidi was born in 1961, in a Shia Muslim zamindari family at Mirzapur, in the Indian state of Uttar Pradesh.
 Choosing Sanskrit as her subject, Abidi did her graduation at the Kamla Maheshwari Degree College and secured her MA from the K. V. Degree College, Mirzapur.
 She moved to Varanasi, an ancient seat of Sanskrit scholarship after her marriage with Ehtesham Abidi - a Senior Advocate in the city.
 Varanasi is deemed holy by the Hindu text Garuda Purana.
 She went on to secure a doctoral degree (PhD) from the Mahatma Gandhi Kashi Vidyapith (MGKV), a public university in the city, and published her thesis titled as Vedic Sahitya Mein Ashvinon Ka Swaroop (The Utility and Form of Ashvin brothers in Vedic Literature) in 1993.
 She received her D.Litt. degree from Lucknow University (Sanskrit) in 2009.

+Career

 In 2005, Abidi started working as a lecturer without any pay at Banaras Hindu University.
 Soon after, she joined the Mahatma Gandhi Kashi Vidyapith to work as a part-time lecturer on a daily wage scheme.
 However, the Sanskrit scholar, known as the first Muslim female to have worked as a lecturer in Sanskrit, had difficulties finding a regular job.
 Her first book was published in 2008 and was titled Sanskrit Sahitya Mein Rahim - which is an account of the Sanskrit leanings of the renowned poet, Abdul Rahim Khan-e-Khana.
 This was followed by Devalayasya Deepa, a translation of Chirag-e-Dair, written by poet, Mirza Ghalib.
 The third book was Sirr-e-Akbar, a Hindi translation of 50 Upanishads, earlier translated by the Mughal prince, Dara Shikoh into Persian.
 She has published a Hindi translation of Vedanta, translated into Persian by Dara Shikoh and also the Sufi texts by the prince.

 Abidi lives with her spouse Ehtesham Abidi and her two children, a son and a daughter, in V.D.A. colony in the Shivpur area of Varanasi.
 She also serves as an Executive Council member at the Sampurnanad Sanskrit University.